-Align the heatsink and CPU assembly to the CPU socket, then place the heatsink on top of the CPU socket (A).
-Push the lock latches outwards on all four corners of the heatsink so that the heatsink and CPU assembly is secured to the CPU socket (B).
+Align the heatsink and CPU assembly to the CPU socket, then place the heatsink on top of the CPU socket.

-- Ensure the triangle mark on the CPU is located in the same corner as the CPU socket. - · The heatsink is symmetrical.
+Ensure the triangle mark on the CPU is located in the same corner as the CPU socket.

-Do two (2) clockwise turns on each of the heatsink screws in the cross order pattern shown on the illustration until the heatsink screws are tightened and the heatsink is secured onto the motherboard.
+Push the lock latches outwards on all four corners of the heatsink, then do two (2) clockwise turns on each of the heatsink screws in the cross order pattern shown on the illustration until the heatsink screws are tightened and the heatsink is secured onto the motherboard.

-Intel® recommends a using a torque driver with a T-30 bit and a torque value of 8 lbf-in to prolong the longetivity of all PEEK nuts after the quality of the load post is corrected.
+Intel® recommends a torque value of 8 lbf-in to prolong the longevity of all PEEK nuts after the quality of the load post is corrected.

 7. Replace the air duct.
-For more information, refer to the Replacing the air duct section.
+For more information, refer to the Air ducts section.

-2.3.4 Installing the CPU and heatsink (for Type-B heatsink)
+2.3.4 Installing the CPU and heatsink (for GPU model)